murex/mikado-testbuilders-kata/cpp/BUILD_MANUAL.md

 As mentioned earlier, we prepared a setup script to assist you in compiling and building the project.

+You can run the script using the below commands:

 ```shell
 # Windows
 ./cpp_setup_win.bat